Appointments

 • chest X-ray

-• swabs for coronavirus (COVID-19) and MRSA
+• swab for MRSA

 Some patients also have an echocardiogram.
 This is an ultrasound scan that checks your valves and how your heart is pumping.